-This research phase hasn’t disappeared—it’s just shifted.
+This research phase hasn’t disappeared—but it has shifted.
 More and more people are asking their initial questions not on Google, but through AI chatbots.
 To gather information, users no longer need to visit websites and read the content there.
-They get an initial overview directly from the AI.
+They get an initial overview directly from AI.
 They only turn to Google when it comes to comparing prices and making a purchase.

 At first glance, this is troubling for website operators because it results in fewer clicks.
 At the same time, many users arrive at the website significantly better informed when they do eventually click through.